-c.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.
+iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and iv.

-d.
 Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-We observed for each employee selected for testing that their salary/pay rate agrees to what is in their personnel file.
+We observed for each employee selected that the salary/pay rate agrees to what is on the salary listing maintained by the Director.
+Pay rates are not kept within employee personnel files.

-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity policy on termination payments.
 Agree the hours to the employee or officials' cumulate leave records, and agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.

-Per discussion with the Director, no employees or officials received termination payments during the fiscal year ended December 31, 2021.
+Per discussion with the Director, no employees or officials received termination payments during the fiscal year.

-19. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.
+D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-Management representations were obtained.
+Management's representation was obtained.

-Ethics
+10. Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and.